Teenage Mutant Ninja Turtles: Manhattan Missions

-Teenage Mutant Ninja Turtles: Manhattan Missions is a 1991 computer game for DOS featuring the Teenage Mutant Ninja Turtles.
+Teenage Mutant Ninja Turtles: Manhattan Missions a beat 'em up video game developed by Distinctive Software for MS-DOS featuring the Teenage Mutant Ninja Turtles. it was published in 1992 by Konami.

 Gameplay

 Screenshot of the game's two-player mode.
 Here, Donatello and Michaelangelo take on Mousers in the Manhattan sewers.

 The goal of the game is to complete a number of missions, consisting of levels divided into screens, culminating in a final battle with The Shredder.
 The gameplay is similar to the original Prince of Persia, as characters switch between free movement and melee fighting stances in a two-dimensional platformer environment.
 In between missions the Turtles can rest, regaining lost hit points, but the player only has a limited amount of time in which to find the Shredder.
 The game is designed to be played with a keyboard, and utilizes a key to switch between walking and fighting modes.
 Each Turtle has the ability to arm and withdraw his weapon.
 Each Turtle wields his signature weapon and a number of shuriken.
 Holding the enter key makes the Turtles attack, and the spacebar is used to block enemy attacks based on which arrow key is held.